 The alien invasion film has been making a modest comeback in the last couple of years with reasonable (if not exactly critical hits) of Skyline (2010), Battle Los Angeles (2011) and Battleship (2012).
 These have made a virtue of being CGI effects-focused alien invasion films.
 What we have with The Darkest Hour seems almost a mix between Skyline and Cloverfield (2008), the monster movie with a group of twentysomethings trying to survive in the midst of disaster.
 The sole novelty that The Darkest Hour offers over these others is that the production has gone to shoot on location in Moscow and that the alien invaders are invisible – something that used to be a cost-cutting way to avoid having to produce special effects for low-budget monster movies – see the likes of Invisible Invaders (1959) and Sound of Horror (1965).

 The Darkest Hour is a US-Russian co-production that has been made in conjunction with the Bazelevs production company of Timur Bekmambetov.
-Bekmambetov made a big international noise a few years ago as director of Night Watch (2004) and its sequel Day Watch (2006), before going onto the US to make Wanted (2008) and Abraham Lincoln, Vampire Hunter (2012), as well as having produced 9 (2009), Apollo 18 (2011), Unfriended/Cybernatural (2014), Hardcore Henry (2015) and Unfriended: Dark Web (2018).
+Bekmambetov made a big international noise a few years ago as director of Night Watch (2004) and its sequel Day Watch (2006), before going onto the US to make Wanted (2008) and Abraham Lincoln, Vampire Hunter (2012), as well as having produced 9 (2009), Apollo 18 (2011), Unfriended/Cybernatural (2014), Hardcore Henry (2015), Unfriended: Dark Web (2018), The Drone (2019), Syostry (2022) and Resurrected (2023).
 The director of The Darkest Hour is Chris Gorak, an American production designer and art director who had previously made only one film with Right at Your Door (2006) about the detonation of a dirty bomb in L.A., which had him listed at the time as one of the most promising new directors.

 The script comes from Leslie Bohem who also wrote The Horror Show (1989), A Nightmare on Elm Street: The Dream Child (1989), Daylight (1996), Dante’s Peak (1997) and previously ventured into the topic of alien visitors as creator of the tv mini-series Taken (2002).
 The other interesting name on the credits is that of Jon Spaihts who, while The Darkest Hour is a debut script for him, subsequently co-wrote Prometheus (2012), Doctor Strange (2016), Passengers (2016), The Mummy (2017) and Dune: Part One (2021).